April 2015 — May 2015

 BEACHES, BEERS, AND VOLLEY BALLS

-Having arrived too late last night to book any excursions for the morning, we explored Chinsta’s unspoiled beaches and went for a dip in the Indian Ocean.
+Having arrived too late the evening prior to book any excursions for the morning, we explored Chintsa’s unspoiled beaches and went for a dip in the Indian Ocean.
 The hostel’s dogs followed us to the water, jumping enthusiastically into the cold salt water waves.
-We later drove over to the west side of the river and found a sign that read, “Xhosa Cultural Village.”
+We later drove to the west side of the river and found a sign that read, “Xhosa Cultural Village.”
 I couldn’t help but smile — I had never been to a veritable, traditional village in Africa that formally identified itself as one.
-We did a quick tour of area nevertheless, but because we hadn’t paid for a guide, we made sure to support local business by stocking up on water and phone credit at a nearby shop.
+We did a quick walk around the area nevertheless, but because we hadn’t paid for a guide, we made sure to support local business by stocking up on water and phone credit at a nearby shop.

 Where to Stay